manala/manala/docs/commands/manala_completion_fish.md

 ### SEE ALSO

-* [manala completion](manala_completion.md)	 - generate the autocompletion script for the specified shell
+* [manala completion](manala_completion.md)	 - Generate the autocompletion script for the specified shell